puningtilde/3DSController/README.md

 If using version 0.8 or above, touchscreen includes a TAP mode to use the screen as an extra button and a REGIONS mode to map the screen to 4 buttons (see ini file for more details)

+With version 0.8b deadzone values for both joysticks when using CirclePad or CStick were added, 0.0 is no deadzone and 1.0 is full deadzone, ajust at will.

 Console Volume is mapped to the Z-axis and is not configurable.

 If using Ninjhax press Start and Select to return to the Homebrew Loader, otherwise you can just exit with the Home button.